-Wiley is licensed with the state of Tennessee as an insurance agency and certain associated persons of ours are licensed insurance brokers, and as such, do on occasion sell insurance products to our advisory clients.
+Wiley is licensed in certain states, including Tennessee, to sell insurance products and certain associated persons of ours are licensed insurance brokers, and as such, do on occasion sell insurance products to our advisory clients.
 When such transactions occur, the associated person receives insurance commissions for such activities.
 This creates a conflict of interest as there is an incentive for Wiley and or its representatives to recommend insurance products based on the compensation received, rather than on your needs.
 We manage this conflict of interest by monitoring the suitability of such insurance products as a portion of your investment needs, by utilizing insurance products only where it is your best interest, and after consultation with you regarding the insurance products, which consultation includes the disclosure of such potential conflicts in accordance with our fiduciary duty as your adviser.